 “Both!” you reply, because you’re like that.

 1. What causes a fever?
 Fevers are caused by biochemical substances called pyrogens (the word comes from combining the Greek roots pyr, fire, and genein, to produce).
 A structure that sits at the base of the brain called the hypothalamus is in charge of regulating the horse’s body’s temperature.
-Pyrogens are produced by the body in response to an infection (say, from a virus); other disease causing agents, such as bacteria, produce pyrogens as metbolic products.
+Pyrogens are produced by the body in response to an infection (say, from a virus); other disease causing agents, such as bacteria, produce pyrogens as products of their metabolic activity.
 Either way, when the hypothalamus detects elevated levels of pyrogens, tells the body to make and keep heat.
 Bingo – your horse has a fever.
 If you really like this sort of discussion, you can CLICK HERE and read about how fevers are produced in a nice Scientific American article from a few years back.

 Think of the horse’s body as a sphere (albeit a sphere perched on four legs).
 The outside of the sphere of the horse is the surface area.
 Everything inside of the horse (the guts and all) makes up the volume.
 There is an inverse relationship between the volume of something and the surface area, that is, the bigger something gets, the less surface area there is proportionally.***** So, if you’re, say, a hummingbird, with a little bitty body (small volume), there’s a lot of surface area available from which you can lose (radiate) heat.
-Hummingbirds have to work really hard to stay warm, (which is one reason why a blanket or sweater would make a great present for your friend’s hummingbird).
+Hummingbirds have to work really hard to stay warm, which is one reason why a blanket or sweater would make a great present for your friend’s hummingbird.

 Horses, on the other hand, have a hard time getting cold.
 They don’t have much surface area relative to the volume of their bodies, and so they don’t radiate heat well.
 This small surface area is one reason why many horses act like such idiots when the temperature drops into the 40’s – they aren’t feeling overheated.
 It’s also a reason why blanketing your horse really isn’t very important, especially if you live in southern California (CLICK HERE to read an article I wrote about that).
 And, to get to your question, their poor ability to radiate heat is one big reason why, when pyrogens start floating around in your horse’s bloodstream, they not only get a fever, that get a big fever.
 A fever that panics their owners.